bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 [stated publicly][us-copyright-office-response] that "human authorship is a pre-requisite to copyright protection".
 A [more recent report][us-copyright-office-report] from the same institution shows a much more contested legal space, both within the US and internationally.
-In the case that AI generated works are not copyrightable, those same works cannot be licensed to others, and thus AI-generated code and assets would not legally be licensed under MIT or Apache.
+In the case that AI generated works are copyrightable, those works would be considered derivatives of the input dataset, and thus use AI-generated code and assets may constitute copyright infringement or may be subject to licensing terms incompatible with the FOSS licenses used by the Bevy Organization.

 Erring on the side of caution in light of a openly debated legal topic, all[^1] forms of AI-generated contributions cannot be merged into repos maintained